Fiscal Year 2022

 Goal 4.
 Objective 3: Advance basic science knowledge and conduct applied prevention and treatment research to improve health and development

-The Office of the Secretary leads this objective.
+In the previous administration, the Office of the Secretary led this objective.
 The following divisions are responsible for implementing programs under this strategic objective: ACL, AHRQ, CDC, FDA, NIH, and OASH.
+HHS has determined that performance toward this objective is progressing.
+The narrative below provides a brief summary of progress made and achievements or challenges, as well as plans to improve or maintain performance.

 Objective 4.3 Table of Related Performance Measures

-By 2023, develop, optimize, and evaluate the effectiveness of nano-enabled immunotherapy (nano-immunotherapy) for one cancer type (Lead Agency - NIH; Measure ID - SRO-2.1)
+By 2021, develop, optimize, and evaluate the effectiveness of nano-enabled immunotherapy (nanoimmunotherapy) for one cancer type (Lead Agency - NIH; Measure ID - SRO-2.1)

 Nanoparticles are extremely tiny particles that can coat, attach to, or encapsulate drugs.
-Nanoparticle drug delivery methods have been shown to alleviate some of the current limitations of and enhance the effectiveness of cancer drugs, which include immunotherapies.
-Therefore, NIH has launched several lines of research aiming to enhance existing immunotherapies with nanotechnologies or to facilitate the development of new, more efficacious nano-based immunotherapies.
+Scientists use nanoparticles in drug delivery systems to enhance the effectiveness of cancer drugs, which include immunotherapies.
+NIH supports research to enhance existing immunotherapies with nanotechnologies and facilitate the development of new, more efficacious nano-based immunotherapies.

 By 2022, evaluate the safety and effectiveness of 1-3 long-acting strategies for the prevention of HIV (Lead Agency - NIH; Measure ID - SRO-2.9)